dpanfilyonok/Brahma.FSharp/docsSrc/Articles/Getting_Started.md

 ## OpenCL.dll

-If you want to use Brahma.FSharp on Linux/macOS, check OpenCL.Net.dll.config after installation and fix path to opencl.dll if necessary.
+If you want to use Brahma.FSharp on Linux/macOS, set BRAHMA_OCL_PATH environment variable to opencl.dll location.